The Stories We Tell Ourselves…

 The Role of Stories in How We See the World

-This isn't just about misinterpretation.
-It’s about how our mind craves certainty.
-We want to simplify things, label them, and place them neatly into categories so we can move forward without being overwhelmed by endless possibilities.
-Stories provide that clarity, but they can also rob us of nuance.
-They make the world digestible at the cost of deeper understanding or a missed perspective.
+The conundrum is our mind craves certainty.
+We want to simplify things, label them, and place them neatly into categories so we can move forward without being overwhelmed by the endless pit of possibilities.
+That is anxiety-producing.
+Stories, therefore, provide that relief, but can also rob us of nuance.

 The Power and Limitation of Stories

 The stories we cling to shape our reality.
 They help us form judgments, find meaning, and make sense of the people and events around us.
 But they can also limit us, especially when we become too attached to them.
-We all know people who can’t let go of a story—whether it’s a personal narrative about themselves, a past trauma, or a worldview that paints things in stark black and white.
+We all been in a place where we can’t let go of a story—whether it’s a personal narrative about ourselves, a past trauma, or a worldview that paints things in stark black and white.
 It’s comforting to believe in a story that gives us clear answers.
 But life rarely fits into neat categories.

 When we become too invested in a story, we can miss out on the subtleties of reality.
 The "bad guy" in the story may not be as evil as we think, just as the "hero" might be more flawed than we’d like to admit.
 It’s easy to fall into the trap of believing stories that are convenient, emotionally satisfying, or familiar.
 But the truth is often messier, more ambiguous, and harder to pin down.